Thomas Silverstein

-Thomas Edward Silverstein (February 4, 1952 – May 11, 2019) was an American criminal who spent the last 42 years of his life in prison after being convicted of four separate murders while imprisoned for armed robbery, one of which was overturned.
-Silverstein spent the last 36 years of his life in solitary confinement for killing Corrections Officer Merle Clutts at the Marion Penitentiary in Illinois.
+Thomas Edward Silverstein (born Thomas Edward Conway; February 4, 1952 – May 11, 2019) was an American criminal who spent the last 42 years of his life in prison after being convicted of three separate murders, with a fourth murder conviction being overturned and Silverstein being implicated in a fifth, while imprisoned for armed robbery.
+Silverstein spent the last 36 years of his life in solitary confinement for killing corrections officer Merle Clutts at the Marion Penitentiary in Illinois.
 Prison authorities described him as a brutal killer and a former leader of the Aryan Brotherhood prison gang.
 Silverstein maintained that the dehumanizing conditions inside the prison system contributed to the three murders he committed.
-He was held "in a specially designed cell" in what is called "Range 13" at ADX Florence federal penitentiary in Colorado.
 He was the longest-held prisoner in solitary confinement within the Bureau of Prisons at the time of his death.
-Many prison guards refused to talk to Silverstein out of respect for Clutts.
+Correctional officers refused to talk to Silverstein out of respect for Clutts.

 Early life

 Silverstein was born in Long Beach, California, to Virginia Conway.
 Conway had divorced her first husband in 1952 while pregnant with Silverstein and married Thomas Conway, whom Silverstein claimed was his biological father.
 Four years later, Virginia divorced Conway and married Sid Silverstein, who legally adopted her son.

 Silverstein was timid, awkward, shy, and frequently bullied as a child in the middle-class neighborhood where the family lived, in part because his peers mistakenly believed he was Jewish.
 Virginia Silverstein demanded that her son fight back, telling the boy that if he ever came home again crying because he had been beaten up by a bully, she would be waiting to give him another beating.
 Silverstein states, "That's how my mom was.
 She stood her mud.
 If someone came at you with a bat, you got your bat and you both went at it."
 At age fourteen, Silverstein was sentenced to a California Youth Authority reformatory where, he said, his attitudes about violence were reinforced.
 "Anyone not willing to fight was abused."